Laura10101/contractor-tax-calculator/TESTING.md

 ![CSS validation for base.css](https://laura10101.github.io/contractor-tax-calculator/documentation/validation/css/css-validation.png)

 ### JavaScript Validation
-For this project, I developed custom JavaScript to provide enhanced user experiences in three areas:
+For this project, I developed custom JavaScript to provide enhanced user experiences in four areas:

 - To validate user input on the financial information form when creating a tax calculation.
 - To provide Stripe integration through the card and address elements on the checkout page.